Coldcard/firmware/docs/limitations.md

   16 levels deep (including master fingerprint)
 - max of 15 co-signers due to 520 byte script limitation in consensus layer with classic P2SH
 - we have space for up to 8 M-of-3 wallets, or a single M-of-20 wallet.
 YMMV
+- only a single multisig wallet can be involved in a PSBT; can't sign inputs from two different multisig wallets at the same time.

 # SIGHASH types